 Installing Kubernetes is simple as Docker Desktop does most of the heavy lifting for us.
 Open Docker Desktop and go to it’s settings.
 Then go to the Kubernetes section given on the left area.
 You will be presented with a screen as shown below.

-You will should see the messages saying Kubernetes master and KubeDNS are running successfully.
+You will should see the messages saying Kubernetes master and CoreDNS are running successfully.
 See below image:

 Well, that’s it.
 You are now ready to start using and learning Kubernetes.
-Check the below sections for our tutorials on k8s.
-I will be publishing all the necessary tutorials which you will need for using k8s with ASP.NET Core.
+Check the below sections for our ASP.NET Core Kubernetes.